 Step 4 – Repeat this process a few times until the Docs feel more comfortable.

-When purchasing shoe stretchers, keep in mind that some come as a pair while others are single units that can stretch both shoes.
-There are also shoe stretchers tailored for various types of footwear, such as flats, heels, and boots.
+When you’re buying shoe stretchers, keep in mind that some come as a pair while others are single units that can stretch both boots.
+There are also shoe stretchers tailored for various types of footwear, such as flats, heels, and shoes.
 Just make sure you purchase the right tool for the job.
 There is a huge range of highly reviewed shoe stretchers at different price points on Amazon for you to choose from.

 How to Use a Shoe Stretcher to Break in Vegan Doc Martens